mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/README.md

 - ```id_device = 5 or id_device = 6```: execution with COMPSs synchronizations to extract parallel tasks execution times for CPUs and GPUs, respectively.

-*Data deserialization and serialization times can be obtained with profiling tools (e.g. [Paraver](https://www.bsc.es/discover-bsc/organisation/scientific-structure/performance-tools/paraver)).
+<sup>†</sup>Data deserialization and serialization times can be obtained with profiling tools (e.g. [Paraver](https://www.bsc.es/discover-bsc/organisation/scientific-structure/performance-tools/paraver)).

-**More information about synchronization in COMPSs and CuPY are available in the links below:
+<sup>††</sup>More information about synchronization in COMPSs and CuPY are available in the links below:

 [COMPSs synchronization](https://compss-doc.readthedocs.io/en/stable/Sections/02_App_Development/02_Python/01_2_Synchronization/01_API.html)

 [CuPy synchronization](https://docs.cupy.dev/en/stable/user_guide/performance.html)

-***Except for the execution mode ```id_device = 4```, which requires [CUDA events](https://docs.cupy.dev/en/stable/user_guide/performance.html), all the execution times are extracted using [Python's performance counter](https://docs.python.org/3/library/time.html).
+<sup>†††</sup>Except for the execution mode ```id_device = 4```, which requires [CUDA events](https://docs.cupy.dev/en/stable/user_guide/performance.html), all the execution times are extracted using [Python's performance counter](https://docs.python.org/3/library/time.html).

 4. Populate the dimension tables (```DEVICE```, ```ALGORITHM```, ```FUNCTION```, ```CONFIGURATION```, ```RESOURCE```, ```DATASET```, ```PARAMETER_TYPE```, and ```PARAMETER```) according to the available execution setup.
 Note that each row in the ```PARAMETER``` table must contain a unique set of execution parameters.